Special Education MS

 About the Program

-The Master of Science in Special Education program is intended for those interested in gaining greater skills and expertise in special education and/or acquiring a teaching certificate in the area of special education.
+The Master of Science in Special Education program is intended for those interested in gaining greater skills and expertise in special education and/or acquiring a teaching certificate in special education.

 The courses address all required state and federal regulations as well as the Pennsylvania General Standards for Special Education and the competencies and standards outlined by the Council for Exceptional Children (CEC).
 Graduates seeking Pennsylvania special education certification must either have an active Pennsylvania Instructional I or II teaching certificate or select the initial certification concentration to gain eligibility while in the program.